stipo42/stringaling/README.md

 It's important to set expectations for this program/library.
 This does NOT support regex at all, and should only be used for known token replacements.

-This can run on a raspberry pi zero, and take all day, but it will run and it will complete.

 ### Usage
 The basic usage for all commands is

 ```bash